Minimum Energy Efficiency Standard (MEES)

 As of April 2019, a new legal standard regulation for minimum energy efficiency that applies to rented commercial buildings came to effect.
 The laws have been viewed as opportunities and threats to landlords, lenders, freehold investors and developers.

 The government has identified most of the buildings to be a big contributor to greenhouse gas emissions.
 This is likely to poses a threat to the UK trying to meet its carbon reduction targets for the years 2020 and 2050.
 The government has estimated that 18% of commercial buildings host the lowest EPC ratings (F or G).
 Although building regulations make sure that all new buildings meet the current energy efficiency standards, MEES is tasked with dealing with the older properties in the UK.
-It is likely that the minimum standard will rise in the coming days.
+It is likely that the minimum standard will rise over time.

 Buildings and Tenancies Where MEES Does Not Apply